caterpillhub/my-portfolio-mskavin/README.md

 ## 🎨 Development Options

 ### 💻 Local Development
-Use your favorite IDE to make changes locally, then push to see updates in Lovable.
+Use your favorite IDE to make changes locally, then push to see updates in GitHub.

 ### ✏️ GitHub Editor
 Edit files directly in GitHub's web interface - perfect for quick updates!